 2. Find My Device

-The Android Device Manager is Google’s in-house solution to tracking your lost phone and making sure no one can ever get into it if you’ve lost it forever.
+Find My Device is Google’s in-house solution to tracking your lost phone and making sure no one can ever get into it if you’ve lost it forever.
 It’s completely free to use and covers the basics, including the ability to locate your lost phone on a map, lock it remotely, have it ring loudly to attract attention, or wipe it as a last ditch effort to keep your data private.
 It’s tied to your Google account and is capable of balancing multiple devices just fine.
 To use it when you don’t have your phone, just type ‘find my phone’ into Google when you’re signed in, and it will give you all the options you need.

-Lookout made the list the last time we provided a list of anti-theft apps two years ago, and for good reason.
-The service is exclusively available for mobile devices, and it’s only gotten better over the years.
-A recent update to the app has introduced the ability to receive an email whenever your phone is turned off, the SIM card is changed, and other actions a thief may take after stealing your phone.
-Look will even attempt to take a picture of the perpetrator.
+Lookout is exclusively available for mobile devices, and it’s only gotten better over the years.
+A recent update to the app has introduced the ability to receive an email whenever your phone is turned off, the SIM card is changed, and other actions a thief may make after stealing your phone.
+Lookout will even attempt to take a picture of the perpetrator.
 Some of these features are free, but most require a premium subscription.

-Prey is the only option on this list other than the Android Device Manager that doesn’t cost money to use.
-The service is available for PCs too, so it may be the way to go if you want a single solution across multiple form factors.
+Prey is one of the few options that doesn’t cost money to use.
+The service is available for PCs, too, so it may be the way to go if you want a single solution across multiple devices and machines.
 Prey can activate a loud alarm, display a custom message on your phone’s screen, and try to prevent itself from being uninstalled.
 These features come along with the basic abilities to locate, lock, and wipe devices.

-The majority of phones aren’t stolen, but that doesn’t mean you should allow for a false sense of security.
 These anti-theft Android apps can be just what you need if the worst were to happen, and the act of installing them takes so little effort.
-If you have any other apps you would prefer others to check out, share them with us below.
+If you have any other apps you would prefer others check out, share them with us below.